 Dr. Peter Levine, founder of Somatic Experiencing Therapy

 Trauma and PTSD are common in humans.
 Collectively we are beginning to understand that in addition to obviously traumatic events like sexual abuse, war, and violent attacks, trauma can result from seemingly everyday events.What makes an event traumatic is that it was unexpected and overwhelmed your ability to cope with it.

 Events that may have left you with Shock Trauma include:

 - violent attacks, including physical or sexual assault

 - falls or injuries

 When a potentially threatening event occurs, your nervous system goes into a threat response – fight, flight, and/or freeze.

 These biological responses are hard-wired into you by evolution in order to help you to survive.
 For example, imagine walking in a forest and all of a sudden a tiger comes running towards you looking like its going to attack.
 Without thinking or planning, your nervous system instantly switches into a survival response that has you turning away and running faster than you could ever imagine in the other direction.
-If you were able to successfully escape, your body would soon thereafter settle and calm down and you would not suffer from post-traumatic stress.
+Once you had successfully escaped, your body would then soon settle and calm down and you would not suffer from post-traumatic stress.

 However, if in the above example your running away (flight response) was unsuccessful, without thinking about it your nervous system would switch into either fighting back (fight response), or into playing dead as a mouse does with a cat (freeze response).
 If you were successful in fighting back or in playing dead, your nervous system would likely return to normal after this life threatening event, leaving you feeling settled and safe once again.